 How easily do we skip Ads in our day-to-day life?
 Because they are everywhere Ads are something which people avoid like a plague.
 So with this scenario, grabbing the attention of your target group through your ads is quite close to winning a war on the battlefield.
 The entire responsibility to do this, however, falls on the shoulders of the Copywriter.
-The copy is the heart of any Ad and writing that copy is essentially an art which copywriters master over years.
-Here are some basic ground rules or fundamentals which you can keep in mind to write a copy which cannot be ignored or overlooked!
+The copy is the heart of any Ad and writing that copy is essentially an art that copywriters master over the years.
+Here are some basic ground rules or fundamentals that you can keep in mind to write a copy that cannot be ignored or overlooked!

 1. No One is Interested in Reading your Copy

 Before you even start thinking about how you should frame a copy.
 Fit this in your head very straight and clear: Nobody really gives a damn about your copy.
 This is a golden lesson that I learned from Steven Pressfield.
 He basically talks of an Ad copy as just a transaction that you undergo with your audience.
 They give you your time.
 And in return, you must give them something which is worth their time.
 This is an interpreted gist of what he says in one of his blogs which you can find here.